-The advantages of including the Sun into the photograph are obvious – it’s beautiful and can have those rays etc. However, there are also some disadvantages too – it reduces overall contrast and can produce flares, which are hard to handle afterward.
+The advantages of including the Sun into the photograph are obvious – it’s beautiful and can have those rays etc. However, there are also some disadvantages too – it reduces overall contrast and can produce flares, which are hard to handle afterwards.
 There is an advanced technique I’d like to share with you.
 It will also require additional editing, but comparing to the flares removal, it’s rather tiny.

 You should make two photographs – one regular and one with the Sun covered.
-As a result, the second photo will have all original colors and zero flares.
+As a result, the second photo will have all original colours and zero flares.
 And you will need to combine those images later in Photoshop.
 Earlier, in this article, I had presented a picture of Garie Beach.
 I have created that photograph using the mentioned technique.
 Consequently, the final image is well balanced and has no traces of artifacts.

 The flare close-up:

 You can find other infographics at the Photography Cheat Sheets gallery.

 Seems like, I have covered all aspects of the starburst effect photo creation.
 Feel free to share your opinion and photo in the comment section.

 In conclusion, I’d like to mention that sunburst backgrounds make the perfect wallpapers and it’s worth to try and create your own!